-stdin, stdout, and stderr, are interactive devices, but are line-buffered at program startup.
+stdin, stdout, and stderr are assumed to be interactive devices.
+They are line-buffered at program startup, regardless of what \sys\istty reports for them.
+An exception is if they have been redirected on the command line.

 The following example shows you how to redefine the required functions for a device that supports writing but not reading.